- TABLE OF CONTENTS

 The bike in the photo shows the mud color, but the one I rode had a lot more mud on board.

 "Oh, I just went for a little ride up the hill and back."
-No one has ever learned this out in the great world at large except my wife and kids.
+No one has ever learned this out in the great world at large except my wife and kids, and now you.
 So, now the present Principal of Rift Valley Academy may want to print this out and drop it in my file.
 I may need a bit of retroactive rebuke for going a bit, just a bit you see, farther than I should have that Saturday in 1958.

 And, to Bob Hollenbeck, wherever you are, I think I owe you pie and coffee to compensate a bit for the wear and tear on that bike of yours.
 None of us kids had a bike, and you loaned your bike way too much.
 So, I hope someone has thanked you for that because you made life a lot more interesting for some of us.